Ammarrshaikhh/Tic-Tac-Toe/README.md

  Tic-Tac-Toe game built using Javascript, HTML, CSS

- Follow the link to a wuick gameplay!
+ Follow the link for a quick gameplay!

  https://ammarrshaikhh.github.io/Tic-Tac-Toe/